aroles/biol210/docs/index.md

 Your instructors are required to report any suspected violations of the Honor Code to the Honor Committee.
-Independent of any deliberations of the Honor Committee, in this course suspected violations of the Honor Code may result in amendment of the grade contract to a D or F if deemed appropriate.
+Independent of any deliberations of the Honor Committee, in this course suspected violations of the Honor Code may result in amendment of the final grade to a D or F if deemed appropriate.
 More information on the Oberlin Honor Code may be found
 here:
 <https://www.oberlin.edu/dean-of-students/student-conduct/academic-integrity>.